apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/running-examples.md

 QUOTEDSTRING (?>(?<!\\)(?>"(?>\\.|[^\\"]+)+"|""|(?>'(?>\\.|[^\\']+)+')|''|(?>`(?>\\.|[^\\`]+)+`)|``))
 ```

-And with `Grok` the `QUOTEDSTRING` is just a building block for an even more complex regular expession such as `COMBINEDAPACHELOG`
+And with `Grok` the `QUOTEDSTRING` is just a building block for an even more complex regular expression such as `COMBINEDAPACHELOG`

 > bin/freemarker-cli -t examples/templates/accesslog/combined-access.ftl examples/data/accesslog/combined-access.log